Public Relations Firm Leader Joe Jaffe Bursts the Twitter Bubble

-Why Twitter’s a bubble waiting to burst, inside-out social media marketing and the sweet spot between branding and online communities with Joseph Jaffe (@jaffejuice), president and chief inte
+Why Twitter’s a bubble waiting to burst, inside-out social media marketing and the sweet spot between personal branding and community engagement with Joseph Jaffe, president and chief interrupter at Crayon.

-01:10 – Why it’s dangerous to measure and judge the effectiveness of social media by old media standards, how podcasts generate business opportunities, and reaching the right people versus a lot of people.
+01:10 – Why it’s dangerous to measure and judge the effectiveness of social media by old media standards, how podcasts generate business opportunities, and how to reach the right audiences versus large audiences.

 08:55 – Erik Deutsch asks via Twitter, “How should clients balance corporate branding with personal style in social media.”

-09:30 – A discussion about personal branding, repositioning and controversy, and why putting too much value in your own self-worth can side track you from achieving real business objectives.
+09:30 – A discussion about personal branding, repositioning, controversy, and why putting too much value on your self-worth can sidetrack you from achieving fundamental business goals.

 14:42 – Giovanni Rodriguez asks via Facebook, “Is social media up-leveling or marginalizing people in the PR profession?”

-15:51 – Applying the skills of public relations, such earned media through media relations and nurturing relationships, to social media communications, and the mad dash among PR agencies, ad agencies and clients to lead in social media engagement.
+15:51 – Applying public relations skills, such as grassroots relations, media relations, and nurturing relationships, to social media marketing and the mad dash among PR agencies, ad agencies, and clients to lead in social media engagement.

-22:18 – Why PR agencies, ad agencies and clients should NOT lead in social media engagement, and how to realign the corporate org chart to join online conversations.
+22:18 – Why PR firms, ad agencies, and clients should NOT lead in social media engagement, and how to realign the corporate org chart to join online conversations.

 27:16 – The difference between viral campaigns and memes.

-29:22 – Whether or not marketers can and should actively engage in social media, or if they’re better off focusing on building an environment in which communities can grow organically.
+29:22 – Whether or not marketers can and should actively engage in social media or if they’re better off focusing on building an environment where communities can grow organically.

 31:39 — End